-The fees for non-residents of the town of Chesham will be double those of residents (download the Fees and Charges booklet for 2015-16 and for 2016-17, PDF, 28 KB) except where a resident has passed away in a nursing home or hospice outside the town, having moved in the previous 24 months.
+The fees for non-residents of the town of Chesham will be double those of residents (download the Fees and Charges booklet 2017-18, PDF, 25 KB) except where a resident has passed away in a nursing home or hospice outside the town, having moved in the previous 24 months.

 At the end of the 100 year period of the Exclusive Right of Burial, the owner, or his/her heirs, shall have the choice of renewing that right subject to the rules and regulations in force at that time.

 When the owner of a grave dies, they may be buried in the grave.
 It will then be necessary to transfer the ownership of the grave.